openownership/bods-dev-handbook/translations.md

   * Choose 'public project' and **make sure to check the 'My project is a non-commercial Open Source project checkbox'** and enter the github repo URL.
   * ![Screenshot: tick the My project is a non-commercial Open Source project checkbox when creating a new project](screenshots/translation/transifex_noncommercial.png)
   * Assign the project to the BODS team.

+TO DO: Decide upon and document a policy for using (or not) the Translation Memory functionality.

 ### Cloning the repositories to manage the workflow